 - 1. Update the Maryland Mortality Measure to include palliative care cases (risk-adjusted for palliative care status) for calculating both attainment and improvement scores. - 2.
-Consider inclusion of ED Wait Times measures in the Person and Community Engagement domain. - 3.
+Include ED Wait Times measures (ED-1b and ED-2b) in the Person and Community Engagement domain; HSCRC staff will work with industry and MIEMSS to determine if there is appropriate risk adjustment for the measures by 7/1/18. - 3.
 Weight the domains as follows for determining hospitals' overall performance scores: Person and Community Engagement 50%, Safety 35%, Clinical Care 15%. - 4.
 Maintain RY 2019 Pre-set Scaling Options, and continue to hold 2% of inpatient revenue atrisk for the QBR program.